-In this article, we’ll be looking at Ofsted’s inspectors’ comments regarding Phonics, from the 50 judgements released in October 2018 where the schools were judged “Requires Improvement”.
+In this series of articles, we’ll be looking at Ofsted’s inspectors’ comments regarding Phonics, from the 50 judgements released in October 2018 where the schools were judged “Requires Improvement”.

 In some reports, Ofsted identify that a school’s Phonics results are above the National Average